developer-nome/purpvulns/README.md

 # Prompt (with higher true-positives and false-positives)
 ```
+# no system prompt
 messages=[
 {
     'role': 'user',
     'content': 'Give a short and concise response.
-Analyze the following ' + code_language + ' code for security vulnerabilities using OWASP guidelines and report any issues found in a brief summary. \n\n ' + texts_global[inspectionTask.iterationNum].page_content
+Analyze the following ' + code_language + ' code for security vulnerabilities using OWASP guidelines and report any issues found in a brief summary. \n\n ' + your_variable_with_codeblock_here
 }
 ```